sclarkstone/Milestone3/README.md

 * The icons in the forms were taken from [Font awesome](https://fontawesome.com/)

 * [google fonts](https://fonts.google.com/) was used to give the project a more professional and unique feel.
-Google fonts gave fonts that go together and as i had already seen the Lanto font in use on the Code institute 'love running' project and felt it fit in well with my project i went with Lant and Oswald.
+Google fonts gave fonts that go together and as i had already seen the Lanto font in use on the Code institute 'love running' project and felt it fit in well with my project i went with Lant and Roboto.

 * [techsini](http://techsini.com/multi-mockup/index.php) was used to generate the multi device website mock up used in the readme file.

+* [material.io](https://material.io/resources/color/#!/?view.left=1&view.right=1&primary.color=0277bd]) was used to check accessibility of text colours on background colours.
+Also used to find complemetary colours.
+This is where i decided on my shade of blue with white text.
+As the result was that black was not legible on this shade of blue.
+Credit to my mentor Akshat for showing me this resource.

 ### Media